AydaMkd/milestoneProject3-frontend/README.md

  - #### nodemon
 ## Usage

-User should be able to submit their own recipes, keep their favorite receipts, rate and comment in other user's recipes.
+The user should be able to submit their own recipes, keep their favorite recipes, rate and comment on other users recipes.

 ## Sources